 Assaults are generally prosecuted under Section 266 of the Criminal Code if they do not cause serious injury and do not involve the use of a weapon.
 Sometimes an assault under Section 266 of the Criminal Code is referred to as a “simple assault” or “assault simpliciter”.

 Do not take a simple assault charge lightly.
-The maximum sentence for assault is 6 months if the offence is prosecuted summarily and 5 years if prosecuted by indictment.
+The maximum sentence for this type of assault is 6 months if the offense is prosecuted summarily and 5 years if prosecuted by indictment.
 If you or your loved one are arrested for simple assault, contact our Vancouver criminal defense lawyer for immediate assistance.

 Assault with a Weapon

-The maximum sentence for assault with a weapon is 18 months if the offence is prosecuted summarily and 10 years if prosecuted by indictment.
+The maximum sentence for assault with a weapon is 18 months if the offense is prosecuted summarily and 10 years if prosecuted by indictment.
 Assault with a weapon is a very serious criminal offense.
 If you or your family member are charged with this crime, our Vancouver criminal defense lawyer is standing by, ready to protect your rights.

 If an assault wounds, maims, disfigures or endangers the life of the victim, it is prosecuted as an aggravated assault under Section 268 of the Criminal Code.
 Typically an aggravated assault occurs where someone is shot, stabbed or severely beaten.

 At N.J.
 Preovolos Law Corporation, our Vancouver criminal defense lawyer has deep experience handling assault cases.
 Being charged with assault is not something to be dismissed or treated lightly.
-If you have been charged with assault or a related offence such as assault causing bodily harm, assault with a weapon or aggravated assault, we can help.
+If you have been charged with assault or a related offense such as assault causing bodily harm, assault with a weapon or aggravated assault, we can help.